Os-Roma/backend/README.md

 This challenge aims to test basic skills in PHP development and a bit of data / entity modeling.
 The idea is to build an HTTP REST API.

-Includes endpoints with REST API specification:
+Includes endpoints with JSON:API specification:

 <b>Parameters</b>